tudormunteanu/trello3000/README.md

 To run the tests, clone this repository, add "app-tests.js" in the manifest.json under loaded js failes and load this extension in Chrome while being in developer mode.

 + Colors

+Esthetics are very important to me and for that reason the label colors have been extracted to a separate colors.css for future extensions.
+Suggestions and contributions are welcomed! :) I'm not really happy with the current color scheme, so improvements will come soon.

++ Acknowledgements

+I am in no way associated with Trello or FogCreek.
+The name of this extension is simply an homage to Trello and the people behind it.